xCDAT/xcdat/docs/paper/paper.md

 ## Horizontal structured regridding

 xCDAT makes use of [xESMF](https://pangeo-xesmf.readthedocs.io/en/latest/) for horizontal regridding capabilities.
-It extends the xESMF horizontal regridding API by generating missing bounds and ensuring bounds and metadata are preserved in the output dataset. xCDAT also offers a Python implementation of[regrid2](https://cdms.readthedocs.io/en/latest/regrid2.html) for handling cartesian latitude by longitude grids.
+It extends the xESMF horizontal regridding API by generating missing bounds and ensuring bounds and metadata are preserved in the output dataset. xCDAT also offers a Python implementation of [regrid2](https://cdms.readthedocs.io/en/latest/regrid2.html) for handling cartesian latitude by longitude grids.

 ## Vertical structured regridding